canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q4/QuestionText.md

     - a `getBreed` method which returns the value stored in the **breed** attribute
     - a `toString` method which return the string `"My breed is x"` where x is the value of **breed**
     - All of these methods should be visible from another class.
+    - All the setter methods must not return anything.